JarrettR/Stretch/README.md

 Closing the PCB window and opening it again is annoying - There is no way to programmatically reload it from disk, perhaps rebuilding the existing PCB from file, using the API is possible.

-Metadata that doesn't need to be processed, or do not yet have processors written are stored as-is so they can be dumped back into the PCB wholesale.
+Metadata that doesn't need to be processed, or do not yet have processors written are still stored.
+They are unchanged and hidden in the SVG so they can be imported properly back into the PCB.

-Most data is processed properly though!
+Most data is processed properly!
 Diffs on some mildly complicated 4-layer boards are coming back clean.

 This is still kind of a hack.
 Obviously, save and backup everything before using this, and **check check check** your gerbers before purchasing anything.